andalibmalit/humane-tech-framework/humane-linter/README.md

   - Example: `node index.js --github https://github.com/ErikaOnFire/humane-tech-framework`
 - The linter will:
   1. Download the code from GitHub (no need to install or clone anything yourself!)
-  2. Scan it for dark patterns
+  2. Scan it for deceptive patterns
   3. Print results to the console
   4. Save a report as `humane-linter-report.json` in your current folder
   5. Clean up after itself automatically